bangbilly82/currency-conveter/README.md

 - Install latest nodejs
 - Install docker
 - Clone this repository
-- type docker build -t currency-converter .
+- In the terminal, type docker build -t currency-converter .
-- type docker run -p 8080:3000 -it currency-converter
+- In the terminal, type docker run -p 8080:3000 -it currency-converter